-The Council has undertaken a statutory 3 year review of its Statement of Licensing Policy.
-The Statement of Licensing Policy 2011 - 2014 has been determined by the Council in respect of its licensing functions for the three year period commencing 7 January 2011.
+The Statement of Licensing Policy 2011 - 2016 was determined by the Council in respect of its licensing functions for the five year period commencing 7 January 2011 Statement of Licensing Policy.

 The Home Office has published application forms for new personal licences, premises licences and club premises certificates, and applications to convert existing licenses and certificates to the new permissions.
 To download the application forms, click here.

 The Licensing Act 2003 ("The Act") provides for fees to be payable to the licensing authority in respect of the discharge of their functions.
 The fee levels are set centrally by the Home Office, at a level to allow licensing authorities full cost recovery for the administration, inspection and enforcement of the new regime.

 Centrally set fees removes the previous inconsistencies in fee levels and creates a fair and level playing field across England and Wales.
 To view these fees on the Home Office website, click here.